prankitapotbhare/Second-Opinion/docs/postman-testing-guide.md

 - Make sure to save tokens after login and refresh operations
 - Check that you're using the correct environment variables
 - Verify that tokens are properly formatted in requests

+### Email Verification Issues

+- The verification URL now includes both the token and email parameters
+- Make sure to include the redirectPath parameter when testing registration and resend verification
+- The verification URL format is now: `/verify-email?token={token}&email={email}&redirectPath={redirectPath}`